-- First, collect some questions aloud in the group or silently each one for themselves.
+- First, let the group collect some questions aloud or let individuals do so in silence.
 Choose the best questions and arrange them into an interview guide. - Finally think about how you'll introduce yourselves to your interviewee and how you can get them interested in the interview.
 For example, you might start by saying that the goal of the interview is about learning about your interviewee and solving their problems. - Your interview guide is a safety net, but it isn't written in stone.
 You should feel free to explore other interesting areas that come up during the interview and therefore add questions or leave others out. - If necessary, create additional guides for interviews with other user and stakeholder groups.
 Sometimes only individual questions need to be changed, sometimes you need a completely different guide.